marcusbritanicus/NewBreeze/README.md

 ### Known Bugs
 * Extended copy/move causes crashes.
 Disabled by default.
+* Reloading causes custom folder icons not to be rendered

 ### Upcoming
 * Any other feature you request for... :)